BhuiyanSaif18/BlockChain-ML/README.md

 $ ./startFabric.sh

 Wait for few moments as the network is bringing up with chaincode and channel.
+There may be error running the script.
+The error refers that the channel creation is failed or peer chaincode installation failed.
+The way to solve it to run the same script again if you face these errors.

 navigate to express-app/myapp